 Bonus Points (15 Points maximum) - To encourage an in-depth reading and review of this syllabus and other course material, this instructor will award any student 1 point (up to a maximum of 15 points-1.5% of your grade) for any error that s/he discovers in any of the instructor's written documents.
 This policy does not apply to email.
-Notification of the errror will be by email and should state what course and section you are in and the error (e.g., PSYC 331-Section 1: The word "eror" found on slide 2, line 2 of the normal distributions student lessons should be spelled "error.").
+The email should state what course and section you are in and the error (e.g., PSYC 110-Section 1: The word "eror" found on slide 2, line 2 of the normal distributions lesson should be spelled "error.").
 Only the first individual who notifies the instructor of the error will receive the point.
-So as not to interrupt the class, students are to notify the instructor before or after class via email.
+So as not to interrupt the class, students will notify the instructor before or after class via email.
 E-mail is the acceptable method of notification as this provides this instructor with a traceable record for assigning the bonus points.
 Only students who email the error will get credit.
 Verbal notification is not enough, with the exception of quizzes and the final.
 For these examinations, the student must inform the instructor and then write the error and question number on the front of the examination to receive credit.
 However, if two students should have the same error listed, I will use the date/time of the message to indicate who was first.
 The instructor will keep a master copy of the student's name for each error for each document.
 Since I strive to produce the best product possible, this approach will help me reach a goal of zero errors in my materials.
-Should a student also receive a verbal bonus point in class, that student must again email the instructor reminding him of that bonus point award on that day.
-Delayed (more than two days) or non-notification could result in loss of the bonus point.
+Should a student receive a verbal bonus point in class, that student must again email the instructor reminding him of that bonus point on that day.
+Delayed (more than two days) or non-notification results in loss of the bonus point.